 A Jamaican long jump powerhouse whose explosive leaps delivered Olympic silver and made him a dominant force in the 1990s, repeatedly pushing the nine-meter barrier.

-James Beckford announced himself to the world with a breathtaking silver medal at the 1996 Atlanta Olympics, a moment of sheer brilliance that defined an era of Jamaican field event dominance.
-For nearly a decade, he was the man to beat in the long jump pit, combining raw power with elegant technique.
-His rivalry with global stars like Ivan Pedroso was a highlight of major championships, with Beckford often soaring past the 8.50-meter mark with consistency.
-He carried the flag for Jamaican athletics beyond the sprints, proving the island could produce world-beaters in the sand pit.
-Though an Olympic gold narrowly eluded him, his collection of World Championship silvers and his longstanding national record cemented his status as a legend.
-Beckford's career was a masterclass in longevity and high-level performance, inspiring a generation of Jamaican jumpers who followed.
+James Beckford jumped 8.40 meters to win the silver medal at the 1996 Atlanta Olympics, announcing himself as a world-class long jumper.
+For nearly a decade, he combined raw power with elegant technique, often soaring past 8.50 meters.
+His rivalry with Ivan Pedroso highlighted major championships.
+Beckford carried Jamaican athletics beyond the sprints, proving the island could produce world-beaters in the sand pit.
+He won multiple World Championship silvers and held the Jamaican national record for years.
+Though Olympic gold narrowly eluded him, his longevity and high-level performance inspired a generation of Jamaican jumpers.

 1965–1980